DeepakVadgama/deepakvadgama.github.io/_posts/blog/2017-05-28-java-interview-study-notes.md

 - Don't write summary section.
 1 page resume itself is summary of your skills & career.
 - Don't write objectives.
 I have observed that all candidates write similar objective.
 - Don't write detailed description about client companies.
 It is your resume not the client's.
 - Don't write detailed description about project itself.
-Whatever the project, we are more interested in your individual contribution.
+Whatever the project, your individual contribution to it is more important.
 - Write about tasks you performed, and not about roles & responsibilities you had.
 - Write about impact of the tasks you performed (preferably with some statistics).
 Eg: Improved performance of application by 15% by re-architecting the cache layer.
 - Don't write your detailed address (though do mention the city), marital status, religion, passport details etc. These details will be asked for by HR during onboarding process.